GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

                                                        |         |
                                                        -----------
 ```
-???
-NEED TO ADD HEALTH CHECKS TO DEPLOYMENT
 Both the frontend and backend modes of the application support two additional URLs:

 1. `/version` prints the version of the binary (declared as a const in `main.go`)